sarbagyakafle/sarbagyakafle.github.io/vita.md

     “And Booker Ran Away: Compromised Black Masculinity in Morrison's God Help the Child.”
 36th Annual Multiethnic Literature of the United States (MELUS) Conference, New Orleans, March 23-27, 2022.

-    “‘Locating the sense of place’: Poetics of Archival Space in Marthe Reed’s Ark Hive: A Memoir of South Louisiana.”
+    “‘Locating the sense of place’: Poetics of Archival Space in Marthe Reed’s _Ark Hive: A Memoir of South Louisiana_.”
 Global Souths Conference, University of Louisiana at Lafayette, 2022, March 17-19, 2022.

-    “Accumulation, Expendability, and Policing in Howells’ A Hazard of New Fortunes,” 52nd Northeast Modern Language Association (NEMLA), Virtual Annual Convention, at University of Buffalo, March 10-14, 2021.
+    “Accumulation, Expendability, and Policing in Howells’ _A Hazard of New Fortunes_,” 52nd Northeast Modern Language Association (NEMLA), Virtual Annual Convention, at University of Buffalo, March 10-14, 2021.

     “Zoopoetics of Franz Kafka and Laxmi Prasad Devkota.”
 38th Annual International Conference of Literary Association of Nepal (LAN), March 1-2, 2019.